Frequently asked questions

 It is possible to share a piece of media, or a channel containing many pieces of media publically, with any logged-in user, with named users.

-Yes - video quizes are now available from the "Add New" option.
-Further guidance on quizes can be found below:
+Yes - video quizes are available from the "Add New" option.
+Further guidance on quizes can be found here: Creating an in-video quiz and viewing the results (PDF)

 Media Hopper Create will accept an enormous range of media file types for upload.
 There are some recommendations to ensure you get the best quality output however - these are available here on the Kaltura website.